kebsOps/dareyio-pbl/Project21.md

 The following components will be installed on each node:

-kubelet, kube-proxy, Containerd Container Runtime and Docker Networking plugins
+kubelet, kube-proxy, Containerd or Docker Networking plugins

 ![image](https://github.com/kebsOps/dareyio-pbl/assets/10085348/4d7b3d7e-7468-4ee1-b2eb-df66b6a9a0f1)